Nosebleeds (Epistaxis)

 Direct treatment

 In most other circumstances, ‘direct’ treatment can be used, which is a very effective and non-painful procedure.
 An example of this is to use modern technology to find the location of the bleeding in your nose and stop it by ‘sealing it off’ using a chemical called silver nitrate.
-This is applied to the lining of the nose, usually after applying local anaesthetic solution.
+This is applied to the lining of the nose, usually after applying a local anaesthetic solution.

 Diathermy is another example of ‘direct’ treatment that is successful for treating nosebleeds and involves passing a very weak electric current across the affected blood vessel.
-This is performed using a small telescope, which allows your consultant to find the damaged blood vessel and stop the bleeding and is usually carried out under local anaesthetic.
+This is performed using a small telescope, which allows your consultant to find the damaged blood vessel and stop the bleeding, and is usually carried out under local anaesthetic.

 Surgical treatment

-• Using telescopes and diathermy to stop bleeding from deep within your nose
+• using telescopes and diathermy to stop bleeding from deep within your nose

-• Sphenopalatine artery ligation – sealing off the main blood vessel in your nose which is located behind your cheek.
-This, again, uses telescopes and avoids the need to cut the skin around your nose.
+• sphenopalatine artery ligation – sealing off the main blood vessel in your nose, which is located behind your cheek.
+This, again, uses telescopes and avoids the need to cut the skin around your nose

-• Embolisation – passing small guidewires along a blood vessel from your leg up into your nose and using fine mesh or glue to seal the blood vessels.
+• embolisation – passing small guidewires along a blood vessel from your leg up into your nose and using fine mesh or glue to seal the blood vessels

-chronic rhinitis treatment
+Chronic rhinitis treatment

-Nosebleed treatment at OneWelbeck
+Nosebleed treatment at Welbeck

-The team at OneWelbeck has extensive knowledge and experience when it comes to epistaxis management.
+The team at Welbeck has extensive knowledge and experience when it comes to nosebleed management and treatment.

 How many nosebleeds is too many?

-Nosebleeds can happen at any time – causing embarrassment and inconvenience.
+Nosebleeds can happen at any time, causing embarrassment and inconvenience.

 Although they can be caused by various factors, it’s important to monitor how often they occur.